Vision#

 width#

-width returns the width of the detected object in pixels as an integer from 1 to 640.
+The width property reports the width of the detected object in pixels as a whole number from 1 to 640.

 The AI Vision object property stack block with its parameter set to width.#